greyltc/WSL-DistroLauncher-Arch/README.md

 # Arch Linux on WSL2
 Unofficial packaging of Arch Linux to run in the Windows Subsystem for Linux
 Usage: open the top level `.sln` file with Visual Studio, right click the master project and choose Deploy. greylinux is now in your start menu.
+Run it.
+The user creation routine will fail.
+If you run again you'll be root.
+Then run `setup-arch-docker-container`

 # WSL Distro Launcher Reference Implementation